BlueBrain/nexus-iam/docs/src/main/paradox/api-reference/acls.md

 **Note**: Be careful when modifying top-level permissions, as it can results in locking everyone out, or on the contrary, giving full ownership to everyone, including anonymous users.
-No checks about the sanity of such an operation are performed by the service.
+No checks about the sanity of such operations are performed by the service.

 ## Actions